SolraBizna/ars-emu/HARDWARE.md

 SIMMs must be capable of single-cycle operation at 12.273MHz.
 If there's a way to communicate to the IPL or the glue logic how large the modules are, I wasn't able to find it.

 The cartridge also contains a bank of eight DIP switches that control how the B6/B7 pins select between the slots.
-Not coincidentally, the switches work in exactly the same way as mapping type `$00` in the ROM file format, and can describe the mappings of every official cartridge.
+The switches are grouped in pairs, and each pair controls which chip is selected by a given B6/B7 combination.
+These switches can be used to describe the mappings of every official cartridge.
+(Coincidence?!)

 # APU